June 24, 2020 Update

 Sugar Mountain and Avery County are now in a Safer At Home “Phase 2” with easing of COVID-19 restrictions.
 Vacation rentals are open for booking your vacation.
 Our golf course, tennis courts and Sugar Mountain Resort Bike Park are open.
-Restaurants and other businesses are reopening with restrictions.
+Restaurants and other businesses are reopening with restrictions and limited capacity.
+Face masks are required inside – plus outside if you are near others.
 Here are more details from the Governor’s office.

 It is important to stay home if you are sick.
 While in public, people should wear a cloth face covering, practice social distancing by waiting 6 feet apart from others while in public and wash their hands or use hand sanitizer.
 High-risk individuals are urged to stay at home and travel only for absolutely essential purposes.
 The CDC defines high-risk individuals as: